phpable/struct/README.md

 //> The mutated via getter value is: 2
 ```

-The major difference between setters and getters is shown via the next code.
-It based on the class definition from the previous sample.
+The easist way to illustrate the major difference between setters and getters it's to write the simple code bellow.
+It  will based on the class definition from the previous sample.

 ```php
 $Data = $Struct->toArray();